Zimbabwe bans third opposition protest - Journal du Cameroun

 The “intimidation, harassment and physical attacks on human rights defenders, trade union and civil society representatives, and opposition politicians — prior to, during and following the demonstration in Harare on 16 August — are cause for great concern,” their envoys said in a rare joint statement issued in Harare.

+But the government lambasted the statement saying it was dismayed by the reaction of the Western countries’ envoys.

+“Government is taken aback by the intrusive and judgemental tone of the statement,” said government spokesman Nick Mangwana in a statement.

-Zimbabwe’s government is trying to mend relations with the West after decades of isolation over human rights abuses under Robert Mugabe who was ousted in a military-led coup in 2017.
+Zimbabwe’s government is trying to mend relations with the West after decades of isolation over human rights abuses under veteran leader Robert Mugabe who was ousted in a military-led coup in 2017.

+Mangwana said government believed that any efforts to re-engage Zimbabwe by the West “should not be in any way prescriptive, coercive or manipulative”.

-But many Zimbabweans say things have gone from bad to worse with shortages of bread, fuel, medicines.
+But many Zimbabweans say things have gone from bad to worse with shortages of bread, fuel and medicines.
 Inflation is now running at triple figures.

 According to the UN, about five million Zimbabweans, or a third of the population, are in need of food aid.